johnnewman/watchtower/ancillary/hardware/README.md

 ```

 You should see output from AVRDUDE indicating that the program was successfully uploaded and verified.
 At this point, you are finished!

-### Power Requirements

-- The front IR panel consumes around 400mA of power when using 100mA IR LEDs.
-   - There are 12 infrared LEDs total.
-Of those, there are 4 parallel circuits that contain 3 LEDs in series.
-With 100mA LEDS, those 4 parallel circuits pull 400mA.
-The status LED only pulls 3mA.
-- The 30x30mm fan I am using has a current draw of 120mA.
-- A Pi 3B+ [typical draw is 500mA](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
-Under stress, [this can average 850mA](https://www.raspberrypi.org/documentation/faqs/#power).
-- The Pi Camera pulls 250mA.

-400mA IR + 120mA fan + 850mA Pi 3B + 250mA Camera = **1620mA total**.

-This isn't factoring in the ATTiny84's current draw at 3V, but this should be negligible.
-A 2500mA power supply will have plenty of headroom for the micro servo, which will be running in short bursts and will have very little physical resistance when it moves.

 ### Full diagram:
 ![Full diagram](./images/full_assembly.png)